CharlieTap/chasm/README.md

 ---

-Chasm is an experimental WebAssembly runtime built on Kotlin Multiplatform.
+Chasm is a WebAssembly runtime built on Kotlin Multiplatform.

 The runtime targets the latest wasm [specification](https://webassembly.github.io/spec/core/index.html) and supports all instructions with the exception of VectorInstructions.